|

 * Known alcohol consumption in excess of 2 units per day.

-* Patients with a left ventricular ejection fraction (LVEF) \<45%, unstable angina, serious uncontrolled cardiac arrhythmia, a myocardial infarction within 6 months prior to trial enrolment or a history of myocarditis.
+* Left ventricular ejection fraction (LVEF) \<45%, unstable angina, serious uncontrolled cardiac arrhythmia, a myocardial infarction within 6 months prior to trial enrolment or a history of myocarditis.

-* Patients with arterial oxygen saturation \<92% on room air prior to first dose of investigational product.
+* Arterial oxygen saturation \<92% on room air prior to first dose of THEO-260.

-* Patients who have received any live vaccines within 30 days prior to enrolment.
+* Received any licensed or investigational vaccines within 30 days prior to Day 1

 Conditions2